 These cancellation details have been updated to reflect a change in wider circumstances due to COVID-19.

-This is an uncertain time and despite the protections we have put in place on site, there is a greater chance than usual that we may need to cancel your booking at short notice.
-If we have to cancel due to COVID-19 or for any other reason we will refund 100% of the Open Access cost if it has been paid prior to attendance.
+This is an uncertain time and despite the protections we have put in place on site, there is a greater chance than usual that we may need to withdraw our offer of residency at short notice.
+If we have to cancel due to COVID-19 or for any other reason we will refund 100% of the residency cost.

 In all instances of cancellation by SSW we will endeavour to contact users with as much notice as possible, using the contact details provided by the user on booking.

-If you are unable to attend because you are self-isolating or ill from COVID-19, or for any other reason then please let us know as soon as possible via email or telephone.
-We will reschedule your Open Access in the first instance and if this isn’t possible we will refund 100% of the booking cost, if it has been paid prior to attendance.
+If users are unable to attend because of self-isolation or illness from COVID-19, or for any other reason, then they must let us know as soon as possible via email (firstname.lastname@example.org) or telephone.
+We will reschedule their residency in the first instance and if this isn’t possible we will refund 100% of the residency cost.

 Scottish Sculpture Workshop is not responsible for any cancellation or amendment costs associated with travel or accommodation in the instance of cancellation by either party for any reason.
-Your travel and accommodation arrangements are subject to the terms and conditions of the travel / accommodation company / operator through which you have booked it.
+Users’ travel and accommodation arrangements are subject to the terms and conditions of the travel / accommodation company / operator through which they have booked it.

-Users are encouraged to buy flexible, refundable tickets and to purchase insurance which covers your trip.
+Users are encouraged to buy flexible, refundable tickets and to purchase insurance which covers their trip.

 Users must book their own travel to and from SSW.
 There is information on travelling to SSW on the contact page of our website and in the SSW Welcome Pack.